If you own a business that focuses on science and technology services, filing for a trademark is a must.

 What is Not a Class 42 Trademark Service?

-- Likewise, word processing services are usually considered class 35 services.
-However, word processing services with a strong data processing or storage component should consider filing under both class 35 and class 42.
+- Likewise, word processing services are usually considered Class 35 services.
+However, word processing services with strong data processing or storage components should consider filing under both Class 35 and Class 42.

-- Technology repair services, including computer repair, usually fall into trademark class 37.
+- Technology repair services, including computer repair, usually fall under trademark Class 37.

-- Resource processing or extraction services (such as mining or oil drilling) fall into class 37.
+- Resource processing or extraction services (such as mining or oil drilling) also fall under Class 37.

-Finally, keep in mind that trademark class 42 only applies to services.
-If your business produces goods, you will need to file for your trademark in the right class for those goods.
+Finally, keep in mind that Class 42 only applies to services.
+If your business produces goods, you need to file your mark into the related goods class.